The Story of How I Went from No Clue of How to Use my Photography for a Career to Running a Successful Art Business!

 I focused on being a business owner not just a photographer.
 I raised my prices, and raised them again.
 I went after clients who were NICE- and paid my prices.
 I got found then hired for a dream job shooting architecture and food.
 My network expanded.
 My mindset about myself and my work changed and had ripple effects throughout my life.

 I've now done photography for MIT, JP Morgan, Iron Mountain, Taj Hotels, Langham Hotels, Harvard University, countless local businesses and individuals, and my work has been shown in an international art fair in NYC, published on HouseBeautiful.com, Elle.com, Boston Common Magazine, WestJet Magazine, Zagat and more.

-And it's been my mission ever since to teach what I've learned, guide artists & entrepreneurs to find their own style of doing business, and work their minds to boost their self esteem and their income.
+And it's been my mission ever since to teach what I've learned, guide artists & creative entrepreneurs to find their own style of doing business, and work their mindset to boost their self esteem and their income.